rainbow494/arch-1/doc/en-us/the-search-for-the-source-of-data-how-simpledb-differs-from.markdown

 ## Related Articles

 *   [The new attack on the RDBMS](http://almaer.com/blog/the-new-attack-on-the-rdbms) by techno.blog("Dion")
-    *   [The End of an Architectural Era (It’s Time for a Complete Rewrite)](http://highscalability.com/paper-end-architectural-era-it-s-time-complete-rewrite) - A really fascinating paper bolstering many of the anti-RDBMS threads the have popped up on the intertube.</div>
+    *   [The End of an Architectural Era (It’s Time for a Complete Rewrite)](http://highscalability.com/paper-end-architectural-era-it-s-time-complete-rewrite) - A really fascinating paper bolstering many of the anti-RDBMS threads the have popped up on the intertube.